IndraGonz/nfds-tutorial/README.md

 This tutorial relies heavily on conda environments so a conda installation is assumed.
 For quick and simple instructions of how to locally install conda with miniconda follow [this link](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).

-I will focus on the most simple excution of each command.
+I will focus on the most simple execution of each command.
 However, for the steps in which the same command is generally run for multiple files (cleaning, annotations, assemblies, etc.) I use bash scripts to perform the step in batch, which is more useful and closer to how we run these analyses.
 They are especially helpful if you want to submit jobs on a computing cluster.
 These scripts are found in the [scripts](/scripts) folder within this repository.

 If you wish to run these exercises locally (or from a cluster), you can copy the repository: